 If you are unhappy about any aspect of the service you have received, or about the bill, please contact us by post to our office at 112 High Street West, Sunderland SR1 1TX, telephone 0191 514 4323, or email firstname.lastname@example.org.
 Making a complaint will not affect how we handle your case.

 What will happen next?

-- Your complaint will be passed immediately to Claire Truscott, our Client Care Director, and within three days she will send you a letter acknowledging your complaint.
+- Your complaint will be passed immediately to David Ashman, our Client Care Director, and within three days he will send you a letter acknowledging your complaint.
 You will be informed about how long it will take to reply in detail to the matters you have raised.
 You may be asked to confirm or explain your complaint in more detail.

 - We will record your complaint in our central register and open a separate file for your complaint.

 - Your complaint will then be investigated thoroughly.
-Your file will be considered, and the member of staff who acted for you may be spoken to by Claire Truscott or such other person nominated by him to investigate matters.
+Your file will be considered, and the member of staff who acted for you may be spoken to by David Ashman or such other person nominated by him to investigate matters.